-This Policy and other housing information can, on request, be made available in Braille, on tape, in large print and in different languages.
+This Policy and other housing information can, on request, be made available in different formats.
 For further information please telephone Housing on 01595 744360, or email housing@shetland.gov.uk.

 Appendix 1 Moving Adults On

 1. Introduction

 This procedure has been prepared by the Council's Governance & Law to summarise the legal challenges and considerations facing Council staff when an adult's capacity is in question and the adult needs to be moved on to a more appropriate care setting.
 The aim is to ensure compliance with the Adults With Incapacity (Scotland) Act 2000 (AWI Act).